How do you measure the SARS-CoV-2 virus in samples?

 For example, if wastewater is diluted by 20% due to rain, the SARS-CoV-2 raw concentration will be reduced by 20%, but so will the PMMV concentration.
 As a result, the effective concentration remains unaffected by dilution.

 Please reference our Effective Concentration FAQ for more information.

 How many people do I need to have in my catchment to detect a case?

 Our current protocol has a limit of detection (LOD) of 9,000 SARS-CoV-2 virus copies / Liter (9.0 copies/mL) of sewage.
 We reliably (>99%) detect the virus when there is at least 1 infected person in a population of 6,500 people.
 In other words, our methods are sensitive enough to detect the virus even if there is only 1 infected person in a community of 6,500 people or smaller.

 Can you tell if the SARS-CoV-2 virus is alive or infectious?

 No. qPCR does not tell us whether the virus is dead or alive, it just detects fragments of the genetic material of the virus.

 Does data from wastewater only reflect people who currently have COVID-19 or does it also include those who have fully recovered?

 Our results represent people who are actively shedding the virus in their stool.
-Current research indicates that most viral shedding in stool takes place in the first few days after infection.
-Therefore, wastewater likely primarily represents people who have been recently infected with COVID-19, even if they have not yet developed symptoms.
+Current research indicates that most viral shedding in stool takes place in the first few days after infection begins.
+Therefore, wastewater likely primarily represents people who have been recently infected with Covid-19, even if they have not yet developed symptoms.
 It does not include those who are fully recovered and no longer shedding the virus.
 In epidemiology terms, our data from wastewater is indicative of disease incidence.
 You can read more about this in our paper.

 Where can I find literature supporting Biobot’s method?